The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

 Consumption of cannabis either through smoking or ingestion does not support spiritual awakening but rather increases your sense of meditation elevation.

 Taking cannabis alters one normal functioning of the body and therefore one becomes really low and inactive in spiritual matters other than the desired feeling of awakening.

 Spiritual awakening is brought about by concentrating deep into spiritual levels and mostly it needs one to be sober enough, in which by taking cannabis that can’t happen unless cannabis doesn’t make you lose your conscience.

 Understand that cannabis has different effects on different people so never assume that if it works for someone, it will also be fine with you.

-Marijuana has a long-standing history in the world of religions.
-Marijuana was used in a variety of diverse communities habituated mainly in Asian communities.
+Cannabis has a long-standing history in the world of religions.
+Cannabis was used in a variety of diverse communities habituated mainly in Asian communities.

-Some of the main communities that practiced the use of marijuana are Hinduism, Taoism, Buddhism, ancient Greek, Ancient china, Scythians, and Rastafarianism.
+Some of the main communities that practiced the use of cannabis are Hinduism, Taoism, Buddhism, ancient Greek, Ancient china, Scythians, and Rastafarianism.